 *Due to the considerable differences between the end dates for semester and quarter-system schools, allowance is given for individual start dates for the summer session.

-Step 5: Enjoy your Internship!
+Enjoy your Internship!
 Once you have attended the Internship Orientation, you begin training and working with your assigned ACCR staff member.

 Please email us or call (510) 632-9525 x169, or download the Details of the Intern Program and String Descriptions to learn more.

 Email is the preferred form of communication for the program coordinators.